tigerbeetle/tigerbeetle/docs/coding/recipes/currency-exchange.md

 ### Example

-This depicts the same scenario as the prior example, except the liquidity provider charges a `$0.10` fee for the transaction.
+This depicts the same scenario as the prior example, except the liquidity provider charges a `0.10 USD` fee for the transaction.

 | Ledger | Debit Account | Credit Account |  Amount | `flags.linked` |